rbarbera/functional-reactive-programming-swift/manuscript/introduction.md

 Both offer basic components to work with Reactive, in the case of RxSwift some advantages and functionality that are not available in ReactiveCocoa.
 Moreover the syntax and operators are lightly different.

 My recommendation is that you choose one and get familiar with it.
-So far I haven't found anything blocking in ReactiveCocoa that has forced me to migrate my reactive implementations to RxSwift.

 ### Add ReactiveCocoa to your projects
 In order to integrate ReactiveCocoa in your projects you can do it on several ways.
 The most recommended ones are using Carthage, or using CocoaPods.